Curriculum Policy

 Architecture Program

-4. Acquisition of the skills needed to express one’s opinions appropriately, according to topic, and lead discussions
+4. Cultivating the ability to express appropriate opinions and lead discussions

 Informatics Program